gogeorge/lcg-scripts/README.md

 # lcg-scripts

-Scripts I used for my Math IA
+Scripts I used to help me with my Math IA which is about the linear congruential generator
+<br><br>
+There is no license, you can duplicate, modify and use any of my scripts in this repository.